Laav7575/CS348Project/README.md

    SQL indexing has been applied to relevant attributes (e.g., make, price, year) to optimize search performance and query execution times.

 2. **Trending Cars Page**
-   Displays trending vehicles based on a combination of `dateAdded` and the number of likes.
+   Displays trending vehicles based on a combination of date added and the number of likes.
 Helps users discover popular cars among the community.

 3. **Admin Features**
    - **Admin vs. Regular User Authorization**